fenago/machine-learning-for-finance/lab_guides/Lab_2.md

-Preparing the data for the Keras library {#preparing-the-data-for-the-keras-library .title style="clear: both"}
+Preparing the data for the Keras library
 ----------------------------------------------------------